 Student Center North 116

-Frontier Fiesta Association (FFA) is a University of Houston tradition that features a student body showcase of talent.
-The event takes place each year during the spring semester.
-This Texas-style festival is part of a long-standing tradition at UH.
-The major components of Frontier Fiesta include Broadway-style variety shows, carnival booths, cultural and educational performances, Family Fun Day, concerts by nationally known recording artists, a world-class cook-off, and a scholarship competition.
+Frontier Fiesta is a three-day western-style festival and is a long-standing tradition at UH.
+The event takes place each year the weekend after Spring Break.
+The major components of Frontier Fiesta include Broadway-style variety shows, carnival booths, cultural and educational performances, Family Fun Day, concerts featuring student talent and by nationally renowned recording artists, a world-class cook-off, and a scholarship competition.

 Student Center North 116 Phone: (832) 842-6237

 Homecoming is more than a football game.
 It is a week celebrating the University of Houston, uniting students and organizations, and showcasing Cougar Pride and Cougar Spirit during one of the oldest traditions on campus!
 There are different events for students, alumni, and the UH community each day of Homecoming Week.
 Enjoy Homecoming classics such as Strut Your Stuff, Can-Struction, and Block Party!
 However, be on the lookout for new events each year!

 Metropolitan Volunteer Program (MVP) connects the University of Houston with the community through service and support.
 Students and student organizations serve as MVP volunteers who tutor and mentor youth, comfort the ill, visit the elderly, protect the environment, feed the hungry, and help shelter the homeless.